 Work!
 Work!
 Work!

 After closing, we won the State Farm Neighborhood Assist Grant and began the work inside of the building.
 Jonathon and his crew dove into this project with full force.
 We gutted bathrooms, re-wired a thousand lights, pulled up sewer extractors, stripped floors and fought off bats.
-And one year later, in June 2019, we then opened our doors as The Romain Arts & Culture and kicked off our first Summer Arts camp.
+And one year later, in June 2019, we then opened our doors as The RACC and kicked off our first Summer Arts camp.